codenothing/Nlint/doc/Nodelint.md

 Nodelint.lint( Files, [Options,] Callback )
 -------------

 Nodelint.lint is the function that formats the result from the rendering module.
-It takes three paramters
+It takes three parameters

 - **Files:** A single file path, or array of file paths to be parsed.